dietol/vocheck/README.md

 **vocheck**

 vocheck is a new tool for teachers and pupils to easily check and do vocabulary homework.
 Teachers can create vocabulary lists for homework and the students can do their homework online.

+Test Teacher: torsch - Test123